tuebachdinh/2D-Traffic-Simulation-With-Analysis-Tool/README.md

 The course staff should be able to easily compile the project work using makefile and related instructions provided in the git repository.
 The final output should be in the **master branch** of the git repository.

-# Working practices
-Each project group is assigned an advisor from the project teaching personnel.
-There will be a dedicated Teams channel for each project topic to facilitate discussion between the groups in the same topic and the advisor.

-**The group should meet weekly.** The weekly meeting does not need to be long if there are no special issues to discuss, and can be taken remotely as voice/video chat on the group Teams channel (or Zoom or other similar tool), preferably at a regular weekly time.
-In the meeting the group updates:

-- What each member has done during the week
-- Are there challenges or problems?
-Discuss the possible solutions
-- Plan for the next week for everyone
-- Deviations and changes to the project plan, if any
-- After the meetings, the meeting notes will be committed to the project repository in the `Meeting-notes.md` file.
-    * The commits within the week should have some commit messages referring to the meeting notes so that the project advisor can follow the progress.
-    * **The meeting notes should be in English.**

-> Everyone may not be able to participate to all meetings, but at least a couple of members should be present in each meeting.
-> Regular absence from meetings will affect in individual evaluation.

 # Source code documentation
 Since we are using Doxygen for code documentation, you can check out the documentation.
 The command to run the HTML file varies by operating system, but for example, on macOS, you can execute the following commands: